JBL earbuds are reliable and well-made and work for a long time if you use them with care. However, they do run into problems at times.

 The main reasons are dirty charging pins, a bad charging cable or power brick, and a depleted battery from not charging for a long time.

-To fix this, the article suggests leaving the earbuds on charge overnight, cleaning the charging pins and the charging port, checking the power source and USB cable, and resetting the earbuds.
+To fix your JBL wireless earbuds not charging issue, I would suggest leaving the earbuds on charge overnight, cleaning the charging pins and the charging port, checking the power source and USB cable, and resetting the earbuds.

 If these troubleshooting methods do not fix the issue, you can contact JBL customer support for expert opinion and help.